Imprints of Different Types of Low-Angular-Momentum Accretion Flow Solutions in General Relativistic Hydrodynamic Simulations: Introduction

 \section{Introduction}

-Compact objects such as black holes and neutron stars are often powered by accretion, a process that drives some of the most dynamic and luminous events in the universe~\citep{Frank-etal2002}.
+Some of the most dynamic and luminous events in the universe are powered by accretion onto compact objects such as black holes and neutron stars~\citep{Frank-etal2002}.
 Although the transport of mass and angular momentum within accretion disks has been the focus of extensive theoretical and numerical work (see~\citealt{Davis-Tchekhovskoy2020, Mizuno2022, Dihingia-Fendt2024} for reviews), comparatively less attention has been given to the processes governing the formation of these disks.
 A major difficulty arises from the large-scale gap between the size of the compact object and the circularization radius of the infalling material, which poses significant challenges for resolving the full dynamical range in simulations.
 However, in astrophysical systems where the accreted gas has relatively low angular momentum, this difficulty is less severe, enabling more tractable modeling of disk formation.
 Such conditions are particularly relevant in systems like black hole X-ray binaries (BH-XRBs)~\citep{Sukova:2014fma, Meyer-Hofmeister:2014hsa} and in the chaotic, wind-fed accretion environments around supermassive black holes in low-luminosity active galactic nuclei, including Sgr~A$^*$ at our Galactic center~\citep{Murchikova-etal2022, Ressler-etal2023}.